Meet the Team

 Barry is therefore pleased to join MMA, aligning his Christian, personal and business interests in developing and promoting local community sustainability.

 David Bock studied chemical engineering at the University of Sydney, during which time he was converted.
 He spent his career in the chemical and plastics industry, retiring in 2010 when his employer closed operations.
-He and his wife Jenny, who happens to be the current MMA president, have one adult daughter.
+He and his wife Jenny have one adult daughter.
 He has a Bachelor of Theology through Ridley College and spent several years at a previous church ministering to overseas students.
 He joined the Committee of Management of MMA with Jenny in 2017.
-He attends St Columb’s Anglican Church, Hawthorn, Melbourne.
 David’s main leisure interests are sailing, which he took up quite late in life, and reading.
 During retirement, he and Jenny have cruised the east coast and Tasmania.

 Catherine has spent most of her career working as a Radiation Therapist, primarily at Alfred Health.
 Several years into her career, she undertook a Master of Public Health and during this time an opportunity came up to volunteer for 3 months at Papua New Guinea’s only cancer centre in Lae.
 This was to train the 3 local radiation therapists in new techniques after the country’s only radiotherapy machine commenced operating again after 10 years out of service.
 During this time she also worked with the University of Technology PNG to assist in setting up a Bachelor of Science in Radiation Therapy course to train more radiation therapists.
 Since this time Catherine has travelled to PNG many times to teach the student Radiation Therapists.